jduf/VMC-SUN-Heisenberg/README.md

 which runs a simulation for 10 seconds on the wave function named square-mu for SU(4) with *m=2* particles per site and *n=20* sites on a periodic lattice and an on site chemical potential of *\mu=0.1* and measures the bond energy and long range-correlations (observables 1 and 3).
+The results of the simulation are then saved in a directory tree with the extension **.jdbin** and displayed in a web browser.
+The **.jdbin** files can be reloaded for further use, for instance the following command print the results in a pdf file.

+    ./mc -p -s:sim path/to/results.jdbin -norun

+Abilities
+---

 The code currently supports: